Did Life Change My Hair Or Did My Hair Change My Life?

 I always imagined myself changing my hair color back to black when I reach my thirties, or even push the blonde lifestyle as far as my forties.
 But there really comes a time when nature whispers a truth in your ear and you can't deny it.

-Verdict: Life wins again.
+The verdict?
+Life wins again.